Integrability of Liouville theory: proof of the DOZZ Formula: Introduction

-In the Feynman path integral formulation, LCFT on the Riemann sphere $\hat \C$ is the study of conformal metrics on $\hat \C$ of the form $e^{\gamma\phi(z)}|dz|^2$ where $z$ is the standard complex coordinate and $d^2z$ the Lebesgue measure. $\phi(z)$ is a random function (a distribution in fact) and one defines an `expectation"
+A rigorous formulation of LCFT will be given later (see Section \ref{sec:backgr}).
+Heuristically Polyakov's formulation of LCFT on the Riemann sphere $\hat \C$ is the study of conformal metrics on $\hat \C$ of the form $e^{\gamma\phi(z)}|dz|^2$ where $z$ is the standard complex coordinate; in this context, let $d^2z$ denote the Lebesgue measure. $\phi(z)$ is a random function (in fact, $\phi(z)$ turns out to be a random distribution in the sense of Schwartz once properly defined mathematically).
+Expectations of suitable functions of $\phi$ are given by the formal integral\footnote{ Restricting $F$ to indicator functions indeed gives rise to a measure on some appropriate functional space.
+We use brackets and not $\E$ for the positive linear functional \eqref{liouvlawintro} since it turns out that the measure $e^{-S_L(\phi)}D\phi$ once rigorously defined is not normalizable into a probability measure.}

 where $S_L$ is the {\it Liouville Action functional}